docs-club/Apache-HttpComponents-Doc-Chinese-English-bilingual/HttpCore/HttpCore-Tutorial/1-Fundamentals/README.md

 The entity is created when executing a request with enclosed content or when the request was successful and the response body is used to send the result back to the client.

-To read the content from the entity, one can either retrieve the input stream via the HttpEntity#getContent() method, which returns an **_java.io.InputStream_**, or one can supply an output stream to the **_HttpEntity#writeTo(OutputStream)_** method, which will return once all content has been written to the given stream.
+To read the content from the entity, one can either retrieve the input stream via the HttpEntity#getContent() method, which returns an java.io.InputStream, or one can supply an output stream to the HttpEntity#writeTo(OutputStream) method, which will return once all content has been written to the given stream.
 Please note that some non-streaming (self-contained) entities may be unable to represent their content as a java.io.InputStream efficiently.
-It is legal for such entities to implement **_HttpEntity#writeTo(OutputStream)_** method only and to throw UnsupportedOperationException from **_HttpEntity#getContent()_** method.
+It is legal for such entities to implement HttpEntity#writeTo(OutputStream) method only and to throw UnsupportedOperationException from HttpEntity#getContent() method.

-The **_EntityUtils_** class exposes several static methods to simplify extracting the content or information from an entity.
-Instead of reading the **_java.io.InputStream_** directly, one can retrieve the complete content body in a string or byte array by using the methods from this class.
+The EntityUtils class exposes several static methods to simplify extracting the content or information from an entity.
+Instead of reading the java.io.InputStream directly, one can retrieve the complete content body in a string or byte array by using the methods from this class.

-When the entity has been received with an incoming message, the methods **_HttpEntity#getContentType()_** and **_HttpEntity#getContentLength()_** methods can be used for reading the common metadata such as **_Content-Type_** and **_Content-Length_** headers (if they are available).
-Since the **_Content-Type_** header can contain a character encoding for text mime-types like text/plain or text/html, the HttpEntity#getContentEncoding() method is used to read this information.
+When the entity has been received with an incoming message, the methods HttpEntity#getContentType() and HttpEntity#getContentLength() methods can be used for reading the common metadata such as Content-Type and Content-Length headers (if they are available).
+Since the Content-Type header can contain a character encoding for text mime-types like text/plain or text/html, the HttpEntity#getContentEncoding() method is used to read this information.
 If the headers aren't available, a length of -1 will be returned, and NULL for the content type.
 If the Content-Type header is available, a Header object will be returned.

 When creating an entity for a outgoing message, this meta data has to be supplied by the creator of the entity.